NunoSempere/tools.sentinel-team.org/TWITTER_API_README.md

       }
     ],
     "count": 1,
-    "question": "Does this tweet discuss artificial intelligence or machine learning?"
+    "filter_question": "Does this tweet discuss artificial intelligence or machine learning?", "summarization_question": "What are the key AI developments discussed in these tweets?"
   }
 }
 ```